gaifeng8864/klipper-on-android/README_en.md

 Init system (sysV)

-SSH (enabled) (must be enabled, otherwise it will not be able to connect to the linux system)
+SSH (enabled) (must be enabled, otherwise it will not be able to connect to the linux)

 GUI (enabled)